Faber–Jackson relation

 The Faber–Jackson relation provided the first empirical power-law relation between the luminosity $L$ and the central stellar velocity dispersion $\sigma$ of elliptical galaxy, and was presented by the astronomers Sandra M. Faber and Robert Earl Jackson in 1976.
 Their relation can be expressed mathematically as:

 with the index $\gamma$ approximately equal to 4.

-In 1962, Rudolph Minkowski had discovered and wrote that a "correlation between velocity dispersion and [luminosity] exists, but it is poor" and that "it seems important to extend the observations to more objects, especially at low and medium absolute magnitudes".
+In 1962, Rudolph Minkowski had presented a first attempt to measure a correlation between luminosity and line width, as first described for early-type galaxies in the Virgo Cluster by W.W.
+Morgan and N.U.
+Mayall, and wrote that a "correlation between velocity dispersion and [luminosity] exists, but it is poor" and that "it seems important to extend the observations to more objects, especially at low and medium absolute magnitudes".
 This was important because the value of $\gamma$ depends on the range of galaxy luminosities that is fitted, with a value of 2 for low-luminosity elliptical galaxies discovered by a team led by Roger Davies, and a value of 5 reported by Paul L. Schechter for luminous elliptical galaxies.

-The Faber–Jackson relation is understood as a projection of the Fundamental Plane of elliptical galaxies.
+The Faber–Jackson relation is understood as a projection of the fundamental plane of elliptical galaxies.
 One of its main uses is as a tool for determining distances to external galaxies.
+Recent theoretical work led by Harry Desmond and Risa H. Wechsler tested whether galaxy formation models based on dark matter can fully explain the Faber–Jackson relation.
+These models account for some key trends, specifically how galaxy structure and brightness affect the Fundamental Plane.
+However, they predict more variation than what is seen in observations, suggesting there may be additional hidden relationships between galaxies and their dark matter halos that are not yet fully understood.